Runners¶

 Finish by clicking the Create button in the top right corner.

-The next step is to configure it in the execution environment.
+The next step is to configure the Runner in the execution environment.

 Configure Runner